 The new FGD plant receives flue gases from the existing boiler plant.
 Therefore, the FGD control systems had to integrate with the generating unit control systems at the power station to safely control the flue gas path through the entire plant.

 Furthermore, IPR required that the operator control facilities were fully integrated into the existing power plant control room to enable the safe, efficient control of the boiler and FGD plant.
-Capula was challenged with coming up with an innovative solution and system designs which would allow this seamless integration, both during installation and commissioning, and following project completion.
+Capula was challenged with creating an innovative solution and system designs which would allow this seamless integration, both during installation and commissioning and following project completion.

 The timescales of the project were also a significant challenge.
 It involved major plant design and construction whilst minimising the disruption on the power station.